Anthony John Mundella (journalist and educationalist): The National Education Association

 While still writing for The Manchester Guardian, Mundella's passion for the advancement of education led him to take on the position of Secretary of the National Education Association (NEA).
 The NEA was formed in 1888 as a pioneer pressure group to promote a "free progressive system of national education, publicly controlled and free from sectarian interest" both by publicising and advancing the School Board System (which was supported by rates) and by undermining denominational and private schools (which were supported only by donations and fees).
-The Association was formally constituted in 1889 under the presidency of Mundella's uncle, Rt Hon AJ Mundella MP.
+The Association was formally constituted in 1889 under the presidency of Mundella's uncle, A. J. Mundella MP.
 It acted as the education sub-committee of the Liberation Society, whose aims were the disestablishment of the Church of England, the attainment of religious equality for non-conformists, and the preservation of the rights of conscience.

 Mundella became an Executive member of the NEA in 1897, and soon after was appointed Secretary, a position he was to hold for 35 years until his death.
 The NEA was the perfect vehicle for Mundella's passion for the improved administration of education, and his Westminster apprenticeship, first as his uncle's Private Secretary, and then as The Manchester Guardians London and parliamentary correspondent, gave him the understanding, the knowledge, and the connections to further the Association's aims, and, while doing so, to campaign for his other - connected - passions: the release of youngsters from the ill-paid iniquities of child labour, and the welfare of distressed and poor children.